-The appliance removal must be included in an activity definition in Schedule C of the ESS Rule (reproduced in Appendix A of this guide).
+The appliance removal must be included in an activity definition in Schedule C of the ESS Rule.
 Each activity definition defines a class of appliance that can be removed and the requirements the appliance must meet.
-The activity definitions are listed in Table 3.1 below.
+The activity definitions are listed in Table 3.3.1.